11269. Lemurian parties – easy

 }

-The function Cnk computes the binomial coefficient using the formula:
+The function Cnk computes the value of the binomial

 =